yvespollah/Xv6-Project/README.md

 - Modified the inode structure to include permission fields.
 - Integrated user and group handling into the kernel.
 - Ensured UID/GID validation for file operations.
+- **`listprocs`**:
+  - Lists all the processes running on the system along with their PID (Process ID), % of CPU utilisation, % of memory occupying by the process, and name of process.
+  - This allows the user to monitor and manage processes.

 ### **6. Testing and Validation**
 - Tested the new features on QEMU with the RISC-V toolchain.
-- Verified user login, file access control, and administrative tasks.
+- Verified user login, file access control, and test all the diferent system calls and user-programs implemented.

 ---